ftrapture/blue.ts/README.md

-# Blue.ts
+# Blue.js

-Blue.ts is a powerful TypeScript package designed to supercharge your Discord bot with seamless integration for Lavalink servers.
+Blue.js is a powerful TypeScript/Javascript package designed to supercharge your Discord bot with seamless integration for Lavalink servers.
 Empower your bot to effortlessly play music in voice channels, enhancing your community's audio experience.

 ## Features